asra3009/MS-Engage-22_Face-Recognition-Project/README.md

 ## MS-Engage-22_Face-Recognition-Project
-A web application with Face Recognition Attendance System
+A web application with Face Recognition Attendance Tracking System

 Can be used by Educational institutions(schools, universities) and organizations to track attendance of their employees and students
 #Programming Languages used: